 And now we see that the integration over the negative poles has been left out in the calculation.
 But what, if we would have added it?
 By encircling the poles for negative λ_0 in the lower imaginary half plane and encircling the positive ones in the positive half planes, we would include the negative ones and exclude the positive ones.
 This λ_0 -integral would be just the negative of the first, and the terms would cancel, where they should add instead!
-(That appears to be a different problem as before, but - as we'll see - the cause is the very same: the second path integration should be in the opposite time direction, closing the path in an arc in the lower imaginary λ_0 half plane.
-To ensure that the integrand vanishes along the lower arc, time must now be negative.
-In other words: The mutual interaction between two particles j,j' could be symmetrically composable into the sum of two time-inverted actions: from either source to target, where the target is the time-inverted source.)
+(That appears to be a different problem as before, but - as we'll see - the cause is the very same: the second path integration must be in the opposite λ_0 -direction, closing the path in an arc in the lower imaginary λ_0 half plane.
+And to ensure that the integrand vanishes along the lower arc, time must now be negative: what now comes into play is that time inversion followed by energy inversion is the identity.
+In other words: The mutual interaction between two particles j, j' is to be symmetrically composable into the sum of two parts: from source to time-inverted target and from the time inverted target back in time with inverted energy to the source.)